-During the three-month period December 31, 2022, the Fund earned equity income of \$2.6 million from the Partnership (equity income of \$1.6 million for the three-month period ended December 31, 2021) and recorded equity income of \$10.8 million from the Partnership for the twelve-month period ended December 31, 2022 (\$3.7 million for the twelve-month period ended December 31, 2021).
+During the three-month period December 31, 2022, the Fund earned equity income of \$2.6 million from the Partnership (equity income of \$1.6 million for the three-month period ended December 31, 2021) and recorded equity income of \$10.8 million from the Partnership for the twelve-month period ended December 31, 2022 (\$3.7 million for the twelve-month period ended December 31, 2022).
 The Fund, indirectly through the Trust, is entitled to receive a pro rata share of all residual distributions.
 The Fund's equity income is dependent upon the revenue generated by the SIR Restaurants subject to the License and Royalty Agreement.

 During the three-month and twelve-month periods ended December 31, 2022, the Fund recognized \$0.8 million and \$3.0 million, respectively, of interest payments towards the value of the SIR Loan (\$0.8 million and \$3.0 million, respectively, for the three-month and twelve-month periods ended December 31, 2021).
-For the three-month and twelve-month periods ended December 31, 2022, the Fund received interest payments of \$0.8 and \$3.0 million from the SIR Loan (\$1.8 and \$3.2 million for the three-month and twelve-month periods ended December 31, 2021).
+For the three-month and twelve-month periods ended December 31, 2021).
+For the three-month and twelve-month periods ended December 31, 2021).
+A description of the terms of the SIR Loan (\$1.8 and \$3.2 million for the three-month and twelve-month periods ended December 31, 2021).
 A description of the terms of the SIR Loan is included in the notes to the consolidated financial statements of the Fund for the twelve-month period ended December 31, 2022.